jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

 - OpenTofu and required terraform providers (hpcr/null) which can be obtained via the OSO release archive

 ### Functional OSO user
 A functional user specific for OSO should be created within the Harmonize UI.
 This user will be used to import/export operations from within Harmonize.
 Note, the OSO harmonize plugin does not support the Ed25519 elliptic curve algorithm for the user.

 1. Generate a private key used for the functional user

     `openssl ecparam -genkey -name secp256k1 -noout -out privateKey.pem`
 1. Generate a public key from the previously generated private key

     `openssl ec -in privateKey.pem -pubout -outform DER | openssl base64 -A -out publicKey.pem`
 1. Within the Harmonize UI, create the functional user with the user public key from the content of the public key `publicKey.pem`.
 1. Obtain the base64 value used for the `SK` terraform variable within the contract

     `base64 -i privateKey.pem`

 ### Generate encrypted workload
 The encrypted workload will be used within OSO when deploying the frontend (LPAR1) components during the `init` process.
 Within the `frontend_plugin` directory:

 1. Copy the terraform template

     `cp terraform.tfvars.template terraform.tfvars`
 1. Edit the `terraform.tfvars` and assign values to the terrarform variables
     - `HMZ_SERVER` - Harmonize frontend endpoint
     - `VAULTID` - Vault ID used for cold vault operations (if new vault, generate a new uuid)
     - `SK` - Base64 private key for OSO functional user account (see above)
-    - `PUB` - Public key of the OSO functional user account (see above)
     - `FRONTEND_PLUGIN_IMAGE` - Frontend plugin image with sha256 (see above)
     - `SEED` - Passphrase used to optionally encrypt the data being transferred between OSO and Harmonize (matches backend)
 1. Within the `contracts` directory, generate the encrypted workload:

     `./create-frontend.sh`

 ## Grep11